Malaysia's scandal-hit PM faces ex-mentor, 92, in election - Journal du Cameroun

 Najib is under pressure to score an emphatic win after the government lost the popular vote for the first time at the last elections in 2013, and observers say his position as prime minister could be under threat if he does not do well.

-Voters in the multi-ethnic country have become increasingly disillusioned by divisive racial politics, the rising cost of living and graft scandals.

-The controversy surrounding state fund 1MDB has only added to Najib’s woes.
+The controversy surrounding state fund 1MDB has dogged Najib since the story exploded in 2015.
 Billions of dollars were allegedly stolen from the fund, which was set up and overseen by Najib.
 The leader and 1MDB deny any wrongdoing.

-But in rural areas the rising cost of living is the main concern, and has hit poor Malays hard, particularly after the introduction of an unpopular sales tax in 2015.
+But in rural areas the rising cost of living, which has hit poor Malays hard, has been the main concern particularly after the introduction of an unpopular sales tax in 2015.

-Najib, from the country’s revered ethnic Malay nobility, voted in his constituency of Pekan and said the election had been “quite vicious”.
+As polls opened, some opposition leaders claimed their phones were flooded with spam calls from abroad to hamper their communications.

+Lim Kit Siang — a leader of the Democratic Action Party (DAP), a key party in the opposition alliance — said the ruling coalition’s “dirty tricks are at work today with mobile telephones of key DAP leaders throughout the country sabotaged and disabled by endless incoming calls from the United States”.

+At least two government ministers posted photos of their phones, showing they had received numerous calls from abroad, while Najib in a tweet condemned the “spam call tactic” which he said had affected many BN leaders.

-Critics have raised the alarm about alleged manipulation of the system to tilt the poll in BN’s favour through a redrawing of electoral boundaries which created constituencies packed with Malay voters, who traditionally back the government.
+Critics have raised the alarm about alleged manipulation of the system to tilt the poll in BN’s favour through a redrawing of electoral boundaries which created constituencies packed with Malay voters.

 The opposition was increasingly targeted as the campaign heated up, with police launching a probe into Mahathir for allegedly breaking a controversial new law against “fake news” after he claimed a plane he chartered was sabotaged.